snowplow-archive/snowplow.github.com/_posts/2015-06-09-spark-streaming-example-project-0.1.0-released.md

 1. What is Spark Streaming and Kinesis?
 2. App overview, introducing analytics on write
 3. Detailed setup
-4. Results
-5. Troubleshooting
+4. Troubleshooting
-6. Next steps
+5. Next steps

 ##What is Spark Streaming and Kinesis?